devandutta/PianoEmulator/README.md

 The program will also verify musical note sequences to confirm that they are valid before attempting to convert to ButtonBass equivalents.

+Download the code and have some fun with a virtualized piano!

 There are a lot of files in the directory so below is a breakdown of what's here.

+NOTE FOR THE "Game_of_Thrones_Theme.rtf" FILE: DUE TO FORMATTING, IT WILL NOT LOOK EASILY READABLE IN GITHUB'S PREVIEW, DOWNLOAD THE FILE
 Files/Folders in the directory:

   Piano_Emulator.html: HTML page with the ButtonBass piano plugin